Spicy Southern Collard Greens with Bacon —soulful broth braised collard greens with bacon and a spicy blend of seasoning.

 Buying fresh collard greens year-round in Maryland is common but you get the biggest most beautiful collard leaves in late summer/early fall.
-For the big pretty leaves, I head to my local farmer’s market.
-They have the freshest leaves already cut and bagged.
-The one I go to wash the leaves before bagging which is much appreciated.
+For the big pretty leaves, I head to my local farmer’s market where they have the freshest pre-cut leaves.
+They even wash and bag them which is much appreciated.

 Let the greens simmer on low heat for an hour.
 The greens will be perfectly tender and full of flavor.